 Exploring perceptions of reproductive timing within British South Asian communities: A qualitative study - Sasha Loyal.
 The aim of the research is to explore the perceptions of women from British South Asian communities regarding reproductive timing.
 This study will use semi-structured interviews and focus groups to consider the impact of a range of intersecting social and cultural attributes such as religion, culture, age, gender and educational and employment status.
 The sample will include UK born and first generation Indian and Bangladeshi migrant women to explore differing experiences of family formation and aims to contribute to the understanding to reproductive decision making amongst minority ethnic groups.
 For further information contact Sasha Loyal.
-1st Supervisor Dr Helene Mitchell, and 2nd supervisors Dr Nicky Hudson and Dr Cathy Herbrand.
+1st supervisor Dr Helene Mitchell, and 2nd supervisors Prof Nicky Hudson and Dr Cathy Herbrand.
 2016 – ongoing.

 - Reproductive decision-making amongst women with Turner Syndrome - Kriss Fearon.
 The aim of this research is to explore the social, psychological, legal and ethical issues attached to reproductive decision-making, parenthood and the use of assisted conception amongst women with Turner Syndrome.
 This qualitative study uses narrative methods to focus on the way women with Turner Syndrome describe and explain how they perceive and evaluate the potential of different reproductive choices, particularly with regard to the risks to the child and to themselves.
 It also looks at the way parents make reproductive choices on behalf of their daughters with Turner Syndrome, and the impact of new technology on those choices.
-For further infromation contact Kriss Fearon.
-1st supervisor Dr Cathy Herbrand and 2nd supervisor Dr Nicky Hudson.
-2015 – ongoing.
+For further information contact Kriss Fearon.
+1st supervisor Dr Cathy Herbrand and 2nd supervisor Prof Nicky Hudson.
+2015 – 2020.

 - Exploring women's and men's perspectives and experiences of Female Genital Cutting - Paris Connolly.
 The aim of this research is to use a phenomenological approach to explore lived experiences and try to understand the reasons behind why FGC is practised and how relevant the practice is perceived in the UK in the 21st century.
 A secondary aim will be to develop an education and intervention programme.
 For further information contact Paris Connolly.
-1st supervisor Dr Stephen Handsey, 2nd supervisors Dr Rosemary Garratt and Prof Martin Grootveld.
-2014 – ongoing.
+1st supervisor Dr Stephen Handsey, 2nd supervisor Dr Rosemary Garratt and Prof Martin Grootveld.
+2014 – 2019.

-An exploratory study of egg freezing for non-medical reasons - Kylie Baldwin.
-The aim of this research is to undertake an exploratory study to examine the public perception of social egg freezing; to identify potential user groups’ perceptions of, and intentions towards, this treatment; as well as to understand the experience of women who have used this form of assisted reproductive technology and their motivations for treatment.
-For further information contact Kylie Baldwin.
-1st supervisor Dr Nicky Hudson, 2nd supervisors Dr Helene Mitchell and Prof Lorraine Culley.
-2011 – completed.
+- An exploratory study of egg freezing for non-medical reasons - Kylie Baldwin.
+This research undertook an exploratory study to examine the public perception of social egg freezing; to identify potential user groups’ perceptions of, and intentions towards, this treatment; as well as to understand the experience of women who have used this form of assisted reproductive technology and their motivations for treatment.
+For further information contact Dr Kylie Baldwin.
+1st supervisor Prof Nicky Hudson, 2nd supervisors Dr Helene Mitchell and Prof Lorraine Culley.
+2011 – 2016.